Can you backup an external hard drive to another hard drive on a Mac? The answer is definitely yes.

 This set up will also backup any file changes made to your internal hard drive or your external drive with your special files on to the Time Machine backup drive.

-Scenario 2 - Backup Of External Hard Drive Only
+Option 2 – Backup Of Your External Hard Drive Only

-Say you are happy with all the above except you do not want to backup your Mac's internal drive.
+Say you’re happy with all the above except you do not want to backup your Mac’s internal drive.
 You just want a Time Machine backup to another hard drive of your external hard drive with the special files on.

 How to backup a Hard Drive to Another Hard Drive on a Mac